Top 10 Things to do Before You Arrive in Australia

-Have at least a few nights booked in a hostel (guesthouse, couch surfing, whatever you prefer) before you arrive in Australia.
+Have at least a few nights booked in a hostel (guesthouse, couch surfing, short-term room - whatever you prefer) before you arrive in Australia.
 The last thing you want to do is to look for a place to stay while your jet-lagged and carrying a backpack!

 Buy your backpack as soon as your visa has been approved.
 The sooner you buy it the easier it will be to prioritise what to bring and what not to bring – so you don’t over-buy in preparation for your trip.

 Going to Australia on a working holiday visa will be one of the best experiences of your life, so start getting excited.
-It will also be one of the fastest years of your life, so you need to make the most of it.
+Perhaps you want to blog about your adventures which can be a terrific way to keep in touch with everyone but also has the potential to becoming you main income and a way of life.
+Being in Australia will also be one of the fastest years of your life, so you need to make the most of it.
 Going to Australia with a positive attitude is essential to finding work, having fun and making the most out your stay in Australia.